Sunday, February 6, 2011

 Kitirik was on in the afternoons from 1954 through 1971.
 The station's logo featured a black cat (since they were the unlucky number 13) and a contest came up with her clever name by putting i's between the station's call letters.
 It had a live audience full of birthday parties and Scout troops.
 Bunny Orsak played Kitirik.

 Capitalizing on Houston's identification with NASA and the space program, Cadet Don was on in the mornings from 1959 through 1968.
 He had a puppet buddy named Seymour ("see more") from the planet of Katark (there's those call letters again!).
 This show was a little more educational, with frequent appearances by John Werler, then director of Houston's Hermann Park Zoo, with various animals.
-Don Travis (real name Al Eisenmann Sr.) even did a couple of albums that I owned, Don & Seymour (pictured above) and a folk album called Don & Mac.
+Don Travis (real name Al Eisenmann Sr.) even did a couple of albums that I owned, Don & Seymour (pictured below) and a folk album called Don & Mac.

 I don't remember a whole lot about either show, but a lot of people out there do.
 There are fan groups for both shows on Facebook!
 Click all of the links above and links within those links for more info, pictures, and nostaglia.